lucioanneoalex/PortfolioInReact/README.md

 c) **Each field shows an error message when the field is touched and the validation fails**.

 Each field is grouped in a `FormControl` component.
-The `FormControl` component takes a `isInvalid` prop that you can use to show the error message.
+The `FormControl` component takes a `isInvalid` prop that is used to show the error message.

-The `isInvalid` prop should be `true` when the field is touched and the validation fails.
+The `isInvalid` prop is `true` when the field is touched and the validation fails.

 The `FormErrorMessage` component from Chakra UI displays the corresponding error message if the `isInvalid` prop from the parent `FormControl` component is true.